This dish is warm, healthy and satisfying, kinda like good midwifery care.

 1 tablespoon olive oil

-Add 2 cups to soup pot with stock, veggies and fish
+Add 2 cups of milk to soup pot with stock, veggies and fish (Save 1 cup of milk for the White Sauce)

 Make a simple white sauce: (I just quickly wipe out the skillet used to cook the fish and use that)